Why Is My Backflow Preventer Leaking?

 Understanding Your Backflow Preventer

-Before troubleshooting, let's identify which type you have:
+Before you start troubleshooting, figure out which type you have:

 Types of Backflow Preventers for Irrigation